 In 2008, Ms. Kristal, began building the first K-12 harp program in Northern California at Valley Christian Conservatory.
 She fosters harp-awareness in many schools such as Clark Elementary School, Harker, Mitty, Saratoga High School, and many more.

-In 2010, Mrs. Barlaan began partnering with San Jose Academy of Music to foster a multi-teacher prestigious school for piano, voice, and strings.
+In 2010, Ms. Kristal began parting with San Jose Academy of Music to help build their music school into a multi-teacher prestigious school for piano, voice, and strings.
 She was co-owner of San Jose Academy of Music from 2010-2015.

 Ms. Kristal is well known as the director and founder of the San Jose Youth Symphony Harp Ensemble.
 It is a pre-professional ensemble known for stunning performances, pioneering electric harp with traditional concepts.
 The ensemble performs Ms. Kristal own arrangements of contemporary and electroacoustic harp ensemble pieces as well as collaborative pieces of new and emerging composers and arrangers from around the world.